Zombies and gangsters to star at Cannes Film Festival but no Tarantino

 One major name not to make the list, however, was Tarantino, whose “Once Upon A Time In Hollywood” was hotly tipped to make it to the festival, held in May on the French Riviera.

-Fremaux told a news conference that the movie, starring Brad Pitt, Leonardo DiCaprio and Margot Robbie, was not yet ready.
+The movie, starring Brad Pitt, Leonardo DiCaprio and Margot Robbie, was still in post-production, organizers said.

+“Quentin Tarantino’s film is not ready.
+It had been flagged prematurely, repeatedly, by newspapers...it’s a shame because it builds up expectations and of course there is excitement...but he is sprinting (to finish),” Fremaux told a news conference, adding there was a slim chance it could yet make the line-up.

+“I wish him luck, I wish him to be ready, I wish above all that he will make a beautiful film, what I’ve seen of it so far is magnificent,” Fremaux said.

 The May 14-25 festival will kick off with “Broken Flowers” director Jim Jarmusch’s latest film, “The Dead Don’t Die”.

-One of the 19 contenders for the Palme D’Or top prize, the tale of a small American town under siege from zombies has already raised expectations thanks to a star-studded cast that includes Tilda Swinton, Iggy Pop, Danny Glover and Selena Gomez.
+One of the 19 contenders for the Palme D’Or top prize, the tale of a small American town under siege from zombies has already raised expectations thanks to a star-studded cast including Murray, Tilda Swinton, Iggy Pop, Danny Glover and Selena Gomez.

 Spanish director Pedro Almodovar - who presided over the jury at Cannes two years ago, a spot handed this year to Mexico’s Alejandro Gonzalez Inarritu - will also be in contention for the top award with “Pain and Glory”.